playframework/play-plugins/redis/README.md

 }
 ```

-The Play 2.4.x module also supports compile time DI via RedisCacheComponents.
+The Play 2.4.x and 2.5.x module also supports compile time DI via RedisCacheComponents.
 Mix this in with your custom application loader just like you would if you were using EhCacheComponents from the reference cache module.

 # How to install

 * add

 play < 2.3.x:
 ```"com.typesafe" %% "play-plugins-redis" % "2.0.4"``` to your dependencies